The Front Runner

 Time Out says

-Hugh Jackman plays Gary Hart, a candidate sunk by shifting political tides, in a film more interested in media machinations than betrayal
+Hugh Jackman plays Gary Hart, a US presidential candidate sunk by scandal, in a film more interested in media machinations than betrayal.

 And if there’s a point at which Hart realised he had to withdraw from the race, a flash of personal reckoning or guilt, it’s not included.
-Reitman is strong while swirling the media circus, depicting Miami Herald reporters like schlubs and leaning on the effortless cynicism of his gruff-voiced regular, JK Simmons, who plays Hart’s campaign manager caught unprepared for the onslaught.
-Recently, it’s been credibly reported that the whole Hart scandal – transpiring on a boat called Monkey Business – was an elaborate set-up orchestrated by the vicious Republican operative Lee Atwater.
+Reitman is strong while swirling the media circus, depicting reporters like schlubs and leaning on the effortless cynicism of his gruff-voiced regular, JK Simmons, who plays Hart’s campaign manager caught unprepared for the onslaught.
+Recently, it’s been credibly reported that the whole Hart scandal was an elaborate set-up orchestrated by the vicious Republican operative Lee Atwater.
 None of that is in the film either, and while you can’t hold breaking news against The Front Runner, there’s a whiff of inconsequence to Reitman’s take, fizzy and watchable though it is.
 It should be about the stealth weaponisation of outrage (and of women) – a tragedy that’s leagues more sophisticated than this.

 Cast and crew